 No bake cheesecake bites are a mini indulgence for your sweet tooth.
 No baking needed, these little treats are frozen making them perfect for a hot day!

-I love storing these little guys in the fridge or freezer.
+How to store cheesecake bites: I love storing these little guys in the fridge or freezer.
 The fridge keeps them a little softer, while the freezer hardens them making it a melt-in-your-mouth treat.
+They will keep in an airtight container in the refrigerator for a week or in the freezer for a month.

 No Bake Cheesecake Bites